Frequently Asked Questions

 - What kind of documentation do I need to receive disability support?

-- What can the coordinator of disability services actually do for me?
+- What can the coordinator of Student Accessibility Services actually do for me?

 - When should I self-identify as a student with a disability?